 Don’t beat yourself up

 Start by making sure you don’t feel guilty for indulging.
-It’s a holiday—enjoy yourself, guilt-free, says Nathane Jackson, certified strength and conditioning coach and nutritionist, servicing clients from anywhere in the world through his online coaching programs.
-This is a time to connect with friends and family, not to get bogged down with anxieties over food choices, he says.
-“After all, it’s not what we eat on holidays that ultimately make us gain body fat; it’s our eating habits over the other 355-360 days of the year.”
-(Also, see what happens to your body when you binge at a holiday party.)
+It’s a holiday—enjoy yourself, guilt-free, says Nathane Jackson, certified strength and conditioning coach and nutritionist.
+This is a time to connect with friends and family (whether at a small gathering or virtually), not to get bogged down with anxieties over food choices, he says.

-Keep post-Christmas day temptations at bay by planning your activity ahead.
 “Having a plan ahead of time helps cut some of this problem off at the pass,” says Elaine Howley, who knows something about commitment: As a marathon swimmer she was the first person to swim the 32.3-mile length of Lake Pend Oreille in Northern Idaho and holds the record for the fastest 16-mile double-crossing of Boston Harbor.
 “But it’s important to remain flexible if things change.”
 She says that if something comes up to derail a morning swimming pool workout, she’ll go later and swim by herself.
-When it comes to food choices, Garcia also says to plan well.
-Keep tempting items out of sight, she suggests, and instead put the fruit bowl out.
-“Make sure to stock the refrigerator and pantry with healthy choices to get on track the day after.”

 “Water, water, water,” says Garcia.
 Thirst can sometimes be mistaken for hunger, she notes, and it can be difficult to tell the difference during the busy holiday season.
 Always keep water on hand.
-It’ll keep you hydrated, and it will help keep food temptations at bay.
 Also, consider clementines, she says, which are healthy and packed with moisture.
 “Water plays an important role in digestion as well as helping the body achieve homeostasis,” Jackson says.
 He also recommends teas; flavours like chicory or chamomile help support digestion.
-(Learn how many glasses of water you should drink a day for weight loss benefits.)

 Go easy on your workouts—and get out and walk